 Other designations, certain rides that are repeated, and some special rides

-- #230 Show & Go Rides.
-These are Thursday night rides, with one of the route options shown on map #230.
-The people who usually show up at these rides come for a serious fitness workout—a group that enjoys pushing their limits and developing high-speed group-riding skills.
-Riders who can't keep up initially usually end up dropped—that is, riding alone or with a second group.
-Persistence pays off though, and this fast group welcomes and encourages all riders to eventually hook-on.
-As always, any RBC rider can sign up for these rides.
+- #440 Show & Go Rides.
+These are Thursday night rides, with one of the route options shown on map #440.
+Some people who show up at these rides come for a serious fitness workout— pushing their limits and developing high-speed group-riding skills.
+Others are there for a social ride at a moderate pace.
+There are sometimes two routes.

-- The Andrew Spiller Memorial Challenge Ride and Picnic (“The Challenge Ride”) takes place in July.
+- The Andrew Spiller Memorial Challenge Ride and Picnic (“The Challenge Ride”) takes place each summer.
 Come and hang out with other RBC members at the picnic site—the club provides beverages.
-Ride as few or as many miles as you like (that’s the Challenge).
-Some folks may be trying to see how many miles they can complete during the day.
-Others may come to do a couple of loops.
+Ride as few or as many miles as you like.
 Or, do what some folks do—come to the picnic and simply socialize with other RBC members.

 3. Meeting other Compatible Riders